osrf/gazebo_tutorials/ros_wrapper_versions/tutorial.md

 If you don't need ROS support, the recommended version is the latest released version that can be [installed using the osrfoundation repo](http://gazebosim.org/install).

-#### I need to use gazebo8/gazebo9 and ROS Kinetic/Lunar, what can I do?
+#### I need to use gazebo11 and ROS Melodic/Dashing/Eloquent, what can I do?
 ***Warning!: Using this option, you won't be able to use any ROS Kinetic package related to Gazebo from ROS deb repository.
 The way to go is to build them from source.
 Thanks to catkin workspaces this is quite easy to do.***

-If you need some features only present in versions 8.x or 9.x of Gazebo, there is a way of installing `gazebo8` or `gazebo9` and ROS Kinetic/Lunar.
-Please follow the instructions about how to use ROS with gazebo8/gazebo9 package which are in this same document.

-#### I need to use gazebo7 and ROS Indigo, what can I do?
-***Warning!: Using this option, you won't be able to use any ROS Indigo package related to Gazebo from ROS deb repository.
-The way to go is to build them from source.
-Thanks to catkin workspaces this is quite easy to do.***

-If you need some features only present in version 7.x of Gazebo, there is a way of installing `gazebo7` and ROS Indigo.
-Please follow the instructions about how to use ROS with gazebo7 which are in this same document.
+If you need some features only present in the version 11.x of Gazebo, there is a way of installing `gazebo11`and ROS Melodic/Dashing/Eloquent.
+Please follow the instructions about how to use ROS with gazebo11 package which are in this same document.

 #### Some ROS packages conflict with GazeboX ROS Wrappers!

-Note that each ROS distribution is designed to be used with an specific version of Gazebo (`gazebo7` in Kinetic).
+Note that each ROS distribution is designed to be used with an specific version of Gazebo (`gazebo9` in Melodic).
 When someone chooses to use a different version of Gazebo than the one recommended in the ROS distribution, problems may appear and some of them could be unsolvable.